35percent/newblog/_posts/2021-06-12-test-blog-post.md

 ### The GLA grant mystery

 The status of a purported £11.24m grant from the Mayor, that allowed Delancey to improve the social rented housing offer from 74 to 116 units and how this was reported to the planning committee was a key question before the court.
-The planning committee was told variously that the grant was *'an agreement in pricinciple for grant funding'* (Officer's report Adden. para 11), or *'recently confirmed'* (OR 371), when in fact it was neither.
+The planning committee was told variously that the grant was *'an agreement in principle for grant funding'* (Officer's report Adden. para 11), or *'recently confirmed'* (OR 371), when in fact it was neither.
 There was no grant and no application had been made.
 Delancey had only been advised by the Greater London Authority (GLA) that an application would be welcome (Appeal Judgement  para 87) and of the steps that they needed to take to make an application.

-On this point, the appeal court ruled that while there had been an *'overstatement'* (AJ 87) of the position, all-in-all the committee had not been misled, paricularly as Delancey had committed to building the social rented housing, with or without grant (AJ 85,86).
+On this point, the appeal court ruled that while there had been an *'overstatement'* (AJ 87) of the position, all-in-all the committee had not been misled, particularly as Delancey had committed to building the social rented housing, with or without grant (AJ 85,86).

-This commitment naturally led the legal challenge to argue that if Dlancey could provide 116 social rented units without grant, they should be able to provide more with grant.
+This commitment naturally led the legal challenge to argue that if Delancey could provide 116 social rented units without grant, they should be able to provide more with grant.
 Again, the appeal court did not agree, citing the viability assessment, which stated that 116 units was *'the maximum reasonable amount'* of social rented housing, and accepting that Delancey was committed to building the social rented housing at their own risk, even if grant were not available (AJ 91).

 ### 'The land and a sum of money'